afrgafrg/nightgamesmod/README.md

 1. **DONE** Some tests are failing or broken.
 Restore to green status.

-2. **DONE** Move game logic out of GUI.
+1. **DONE [GUI BREAKUP]** Move game logic out of GUI.
 For this step, code reaching into the gui package is fine; code reaching out is not.
 Might look uglier than before.

-3. **DONE** Break up the Global monstrosity.
+1. **DONE [GLOBAL BREAKUP]** Break up the Global monstrosity.
 Find similar parts and move them to their own classes/packages.

    **ENOUGH** This looks like a good time to do some post-move cleanup.

-4. **DONE** Make the game loop explicit, or at least document it. (holy balls that was way easier than last time! amazing what focusing on one thing at a time will do)
+1. **DONE** Make the game loop explicit, or at least document it. (holy balls that was way easier than last time! amazing what focusing on one thing at a time will do)

+1. **[STATIC DISCHARGE]** Reduce reliance on static fields and methods.
+Static members make testing harder and can introduce spooky action at a distance.

-5. Concurrency is hard!
+1. Concurrency is hard!
 Build infrastructure to make it easy to do things like wait for user input.

-6. Separate display and game logic.
+1. Separate display and game logic.
 There will need to be a layer between display logic and game logic, although exactly where that code lives is less important than the conceptual structure.

-7. Migrate combat to an event-based system, or at least some sort of system.
+1. Migrate combat to an event-based system, or at least some sort of system.
 Will enable step 8.

-8. Make the effects of a trait or status viewable in a single location.
+1. Make the effects of a trait or status viewable in a single location.

-9. man who even knows
+1. man who even knows

-10. anything that isn't done yet will probably change
+1. anything that isn't done yet will probably change